llm-operator/docs/docs/source/install.rst

 Step 4.
 Install an ingress controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An ingress controller is required to route HTTP/HTTPS requests to the LLM Operator components.
+An ingress controller is required to route HTTP/HTTPS requests to the LLMariner components.
 Any ingress controller works, and you can skip this step if your EKS cluster already has an ingress controller.

 Here is an example that installs `Kong <https://konghq.com/>`_ and make the ingress controller reachable